-Joint Venture and PSA Production
+Joint Venture and PSA Gas Production

-As a result of their crude oil production activities, projects operating pursuant to joint venture or production sharing agreements ("PSA") with the State also produce offshore associated gas from the Idd El Shargi, Al Shaheen and Al Khalij oil fields.
-In general, under the PSAs, any associated gas that is not used for lifting or reinjection belongs to the State, and this gas is delivered to QP as the State's agent.
+As a result of their crude oil production activities, projects operating pursuant to production and sharing agreements with the State also produce offshore associated gas from the Idd El Shargi, Al Shaheen and Al Khalij oil fields.
+In general, under the production and sharing agreements, any associated gas that is not used for lifting or reinjection belongs to the State, and this gas is delivered to QP as the State's agent.
 Some of the natural gas produced at the Al Shaheen and Idd El Shargi oil fields is fed onshore to the NGL plants at Mesaieed Industrial City, while some of the natural gas produced at the Al Khalij oil field is used for power generation at Halul Island.